Girl name origins & meanings

 - Latin : Blooming

 Ava is a name that dates back to medieval times with Germanic origins.
 It is an abbreviation of a Germanic name containing the first element aw-, of uncertain meaning.
 It also has Latin and Hebrew roots, meaning life.
 The Oxford Dictionary of First Names deems it as a "new" name, presumably as a variant of Eva.
-It also believed to be a variant of Eve.
+It is also believed to be a variant of Eve.
+Ava is also a name in the Persian language meaning "voice or sound."
+Voice and sound are fitting associations for a little girl named Ava because the name can also be interpreted as meaning "baby bird."

 Girl name variations